mikepjb/toolkit/README.md

 Tools
 -----

-A Development configuration used on Arch Linux & OSX, makes use of both Sublime & vim as text editors.
+A Development configuration used on Arch Linux & OSX.

-`sublime.log_commands(True)`